KatrinaTom/T1A3_TerminalApp/README.md

 [Google Documents - Acceptance Testing](https://docs.google.com/spreadsheets/d/11MfBISdv7bes_b3W9-2sHLohp8e025O8-VJ1_nbUH4c/edit#gid=0)

+First attempt at writiing End to End User Testing.

+Each test included screenshots.
+Testing was done through the process of developement.
+The thought process was to develop with a test in mind.
+A User Acceptance criteria that could be tested.

 ![Screenshot of Testing Plan - Acceptance Testing for Choose Your Own Adventure](docs/images/Testing.png)

 Example of a test (Happy Flow and Negative (sad) Flow)